mph-/lcapy/doc/overview.rst

    ⎪4⋅e     for t ≥ 0
    ⎩

 Here `n` is network formed by the components in series, and `n.Voc(s)` is the open-circuit s-domain voltage across the network.
-Note, this is the same as the s-domain value of the voltage source.  `n.Isc(s)` is the short-circuit s-domain voltage through the network.
-The method `transient_response` converts this to the time-domain.
+Note, this is the same as the s-domain value of the voltage source.  `n.Isc(s)` is the short-circuit s-domain voltage through the network and `n.Isc(t)` is the the time-domain response.
 Note, since the capacitor has the initial value specified, this network is analysed as an initial value problem and thus the result is not known for :math:`t<0`.
 If the initial capacitor voltage is not specified, the network cannot be analysed.

 Of course, the previous example can be performed symbolically,